shaunc/ember-declarative/README.md

 an "implementation" section, which renders the overall list, and moves the DOM nodes from the declaration to the list.

+### TODO

+This example should be extended to incorporate update of lists.

 ## API

 Declarative components are a very flexible design pattern.
 Currently, these utilities